Norkart/Leaflet-MiniMap/readme.md

 `shadowRectOptions:` Sets the style of the aiming shadow rectangle by passing in a [Path.Options object](http://leafletjs.com/reference.html#path-options).
 (Clickable will always be overridden and set to false.)

-###Translation strings

-These are not passed as options, but are overridden in a subclass.
-To do general translation overrides take a look at the german example sourcefile.

-`hideText:` Text-String to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is visible.
+`hideText:` Sets the text to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is visible.
+Defaults to 'Hide MiniMap'

-`showText:` Text-String to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is hidden.
+`showText:` Sets the text to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is hidden.
+Defaults to 'Show MiniMap'

 ##Building minified versions
 First, install node.js on your system.
 Then run `npm install` to get the dependencies, and `npm build` to build